|Nov. 1 Bus Tour: Charles Gates Dawes’ Mansion - SOLD OUT|

 The $35 per person ticket price covers round-trip luxury coach transportation, tour guide fee and admission to the museum.
 Add a Picnic Basket boxed breakfast (bagel with cream cheese and jelly on the side, half pint fresh fruit salad, bag of trail mix, juice box and an 8oz. bottle of water.) for $10 more or bring your own.

 Note: Tickets are non-refundable.
-If for any reason you cannot use your tickets, it is up to you to find a replacement participant.
+However, if for any reason you cannot use your tickets, you may transfer them to someone of your choice.

 *The bus will leave Cook Park Library at 7:30 a.m. and Aspen Drive Library at 7:50 a.m.
 Please arrive at your pick location at least 10 minutes before departure time.